SiddhantGodboleGit/Li-locks-from-s-x-locks/README.md

          - always **write** lock, on commutavity release it after acquiring all.

 > [!NOTE]
+> Array acquisition in ascending while release in decending order of index.
 > For non-symmetric table with A-A commutavity an additional fix is required.